This page is the entry point for Archetype's contract documents.

 • Queues are partitioned by world key.

-• The broker MUST preserve pending and history state for observability.
+• The broker MAY preserve pending and history state for queue observability.

 Idempotency: